jkaho/rich-text-editor/README.md

 This is a basic rich text editor that allows users to apply formatting to text.
 The formatting features that are currently supported are:
 - Font
 - Font size
+- Font colour
 - Bold
 - Italic
 - Underline
-- Unordered lists
+- Lists (unordered and ordered)
-- Ordered lists
+- Text alignment

 ## Technologies Used